Hsien-HsiuLiao/ableton-unreal-engine/README.md

 # ableton-unreal-engine

-goal: to be able to use ableton to trigger visuals in unreal engine, such as in this video https://www.youtube.com/watch?v=y6O07PWRYcU
+Goal: to be able to use Ableton Live to trigger visuals in Unreal Engine, such as in this video https://www.youtube.com/watch?v=y6O07PWRYcU

 Instructions: